rlawrenc/cosc_304/labs/lab7/java/README.md

 [Click for a demonstration of the Hello World code](http://cosc304.ok.ubc.ca/rlawrenc/tomcat/Lab7/HelloWorld.jsp)

-The URL of the JSP file is: `http://cosc304.ok.ubc.ca/rlawrenc/tomcat/Lab7/HelloWorld.jsp`
+The URL of the JSP file is: `http://localhost/shop/HelloWorld.jsp`

-We can modify this code either by being logged in to `cosc304.ok.ubc.ca` and editing it with `nano` or by editing the file on our local machine and transferring it to `cosc304.ok.ubc.ca`.
+Modify the code using a text editor.
 Try and change the code so that the output looks like this:

 # Hello World Again!